 This course shows that there is nothing crazy or even ‘mentally ill’ about the traumatised brain.
 ALL of our symptoms make perfect sense in the light of our evolutionary response to life-threat.
 And if they make perfect sense, and we can understand them, then we can also work with our brains and bodies to heal from the symptoms of trauma.
 That’s the hope for recovery right here.

-On this course we look at the trauma narrative of my own life expounded through the lens of neuroscience and clinical theory.
-We cover topics such as:
+On this course I look at the trauma narrative of my own life expounded through the lens of neuroscience and clinical theory.
+I cover topics such as:

 This is a course designed not just for counsellors and psychotherapists but for anyone working with or coming alongside trauma survivors.
 It’s also aimed specifically at trauma survivors themselves, providing a wealth of psychoeducational material that aims to reduce shame by making sense of our way of interpreting and responding to the world.
 (Spoiler alert: we’re neither bad nor mad!)